-Our house is located right on Lake Umbagog.
+Our house is located right on the shores of Lake Umbagog.
 You have private swimming and a dock steps away from the front porch.
 This is the perfect place to find quiet and rest in a beautiful post-and-beam lakefront home.
 Nestled in the heart of the Lake Umbagog National Wildlife Refuge, we are eco-friendly, totally off the grid, and use solar with propane generator support for energy.
 We supply all-organic soaps in the bathrooms and organic and fragrance-free laundry soap and fabric softener.
-If you want contact with the outside world, we have excellent, high speed WiFi.
-You will have cell service if you are a Verizon cell customer through our Verizon Network Extender.
+If you want contact with the outside world, we have excellent, high speed WiFi and full cell service.

 Listen to the loons while you drink your morning coffee on our large open air porch right off the kitchen or on our private dock.
 Your closest neighbor is 1/2 mile away by water.
 Enjoy an afternoon on the screened porch or second floor deck.
 At night, make a fire in the fire pit down by the lake after your dinner you've cooked on the Weber gas grill.
 That's what we used to do with our kids.

 You’ll find 2 bedrooms with ensuite bathrooms plus a large open sleeping loft off the cathedral ceiling balcony.